erwanjouan/aws-ecs-pipeline-spring-boot/README.md

 Blue Green deployment is now available on Cloudformation with a lot of restrictions and no supervizing mmi.

+ECR as source produces a file imageDetails.json, whereas ECS deployment expects imageDefinition.json S3 a codepipeline source requires S3 Bucket to be versioned

 ### AWS CodeDeploy Blue / Green Deployment to Amazon ECS